Time eater mailbox?

 I like to read newsletters.
 Always looking for tips on self-organization.
 I recently read a post titled “Time-eater Inbox”.
 Who doesn’t know him, the morning horror: The full mailbox, thanks to the daily flood of emails.
-It is the worst productivity killer.
-Although the most widely used means of communication in our business and as CRM e-mail integration.
-(Video in German language only: CRM Outlook integration) important CRM component, email editing eats my time.
+It is the worst productivity killer: the time eater mailbox.
+Although the most widely used means of communication in our business and as CRM email integration (Video in German: CRM Outlook integration an important CRM component), email editing eats my time.

 1. Do not edit emails early in the morning and late at night

 In the morning, it immediately knocks over my daily schedule.
 In the evening it extends my working hours.
 Or I go out of the office with bad feeling.
 (Large companies have already recognized the health risks of this stress.
 After a certain time, emails are no longer forwarded to employees.)
 So: clear times for email editing.

 3. Would you rather make a phone call?

 Very long ping pong mails, where you may be set to CC.
 I always need a lot of time to discover the task for me.
 But it has already happened to me that I have not seen the relevance for myself.
 Typical SEP: somebody else’s problem.
 The good is so close: phone, scype, facetime, etc.